 Searching on Pinterest is a great way to find articles, blog posts, and even entire boards dedicated to a city or country of interest.
 I use it for both travel planning and restaurant hunting.
 Since it’s so visually focused, you can see what sort of meals you’ll be encountering as well!

 Honestly, Twitter is great if you’re connected to a lot of people in the travel sphere.
 I just got a few great recommendations for an upcoming trip and was referred to a country-specific blogger via Twitter.
-However, success is pretty hit and miss, depending on how often you use Twitter for travel-related items.
+However, success is pretty hit and miss, depending on how often you use Twitter for travel-related stuff.
 Facebook and Pinterest are much better resources.

 Food Tour Sites

-Most cities offer amazing and comprehensive food tours complete with enough food to put you into a food coma.
+Most cities offer amazing and comprehensive food tours, complete with enough food to put you into a food coma.
 Oftentimes, these sites have accompanying blogs with recommendations for good eats in the city….who better to trust for recommendations than a food tour guide?
 One great example of this is Devour Spain’s blog.

 Local / Off the Beaten Path Sites

 Eat Your World is a great global food resource site.
-The team contributes food photos, blog posts, and general information for local eats worldwide.
+The team contributes food photos, blog posts, and general information on local eats worldwide.
 What’s more, users can also create a profile and submit their own content.
 It’s a visually delicious way to discover enticing meals and restaurants.

 At your destination:

 I’ve definitely been guilty of waiting to find good food until I arrive at a new city and am sufficiently hungry hangry.
-This procrastination actually led me to eat some subpar meals on a recent trip so I’m definitely doing a little more planning for my next adventure.
+This procrastination actually led me to eat some subpar meals on a recent trip, so I’m definitely doing a little more planning for my next adventure.
 That being said, if you’re on the go, these are some other great resources!

 Yelp is both an app and a website, so you can use it while you’re out and about.
 Unlike Tripadvisor, it usually has comprehensive reviews written by locals.
-I’m biased since I’m Yelp Elite, but I do find that most reviews are high-quality and accurate.
+I’m biased, since I’m Yelp Elite, but I do find that most reviews are high-quality and accurate.
 Yelp is currently in around 30 countries.
 While some places don’t have enough reviews to help you form a solid opinion, it is generally a great resource to find options quickly.
 Tip: Google “Yelp Elite + city name” to find the city influencers.
-They likely have the best foodie recommendations.
+They will be most likely have the best foodie recommendations.

 The grocery stores

 Most taxi drivers know the city like the back of their hands and can give you great insight on local hole-in-the-wall places.
 Just make sure you emphasize that you want them to take you to their favorites spots, not the spots they think you’ll like.
-I’ve had great success with this in both Indonesia and Egypt and ate at spots I would have never found otherwise.
+I’ve had great success with this in both Indonesia and Egypt, and ate at spots I would have never found otherwise.